At Natural Endings we can arrange a non-religious funeral that reflects your loved ones unique personality and life.

-Other families might not attend church often but might want an element of a faith such as a prayer.
+Some families might not attend church often but might want an element of a faith such as a prayer.
 We also work with some ministers who are very helpful and who are willing to include as much or as little faith as is needed.
 They derive the funeral by the wishes, values and beliefs of the deceased and their family.

 Other people might feel that there are cultural links that are integral to that persons identity.
 There are always ways of including these things within a ceremony.

 We are also happy to advise and support families that would like to lead their own ceremonies or write a eulogy or tribute.

 Some families that we have worked with have felt no need to have a formal ceremony at all.
 They have simply wanted to sit and listen to music, to share memories in a very informal way or even to have their own memories in silence.

 Whatever your choices the ceremony will be unique and reflect that individual’s personality and celebrate and reflect upon the time that you have had together.

-A funeral ceremony can contain any of the following elements;
+A funeral ceremony can contain any of the following elements:

 - Music.
 Live or pre-recorded.

-- Tributes; These can either be written by the funeral leader after meeting with you and finding out about the person that has died.
+- Tributes.
+These can either be written by the funeral leader after meeting with you and finding out about the person that has died.
 Or they can be written by friends and family and read out by those people or by the funeral leader.

-- Funeral Poems and Readings; We have lots of lovely poems and readings that we can suggest.
+- Funeral Poems and Readings.
+We have lots of lovely poems and readings that we can suggest.
 Or you might know of something yourselves.

-- Silence; Silent reflection for personal thoughts or for a silent prayer for those with a faith.
+- Silence.
+Silent reflection for personal thoughts or for a silent prayer for those with a faith.

 Or you might have some ideas yourself.
 There are no rules.

 None religious funerals can be held in a number of locations.
-Obviously many are held in crematoriums, municipal burial chapels or beside the grave.
+Obviously many are held in crematoriums, cemetery burial chapels or beside the grave.

-There are other options to.
-We have arranged ceremonies with the coffin present in many unusual locations.
-To name a few; families own homes and gardens, barns, a youth hostel, marqees, hotel function rooms and even a pub.
+There are other options too.
+We have arranged ceremonies with the coffin present in many unusual locations: families own homes and gardens, barns, a youth hostel, an artist’s studio, an art deco cinema, a Victorian Theatre, a football stadium, marquees, hotel function rooms and even a pub.